-The fuel injectors are controlled by the TECgt in several different modes.
+The fuel injectors are controlled by the TEC^3 in several different modes.
 The most common mode would be phase-sequential injection.
 During this mode of operation, injectors are fired once per revolution (TDC compression & TDC exhaust).
 As the engine speed increases, the time between TDC events decreases.
 However, the fuel injector needs to fire for roughly the same amount of time each revolution, regardless of engine speed (assuming an engine with a fairly flat torque curve).
 As a result, the percentage of time that the injector is turned on increases.
 We refer to the percentage of time on vs. time available as the Duty Cycle.
 We refer to the time (in milliseconds) that the injector is turned on as the pulse width.

-• Duty Cycle = Time On ÷ (Time On + Time Off) = Time On ÷ Time Available

-• Phase-Sequential: Time Available = Time for 1 engine revolution

-• Full-Sequential: Time Available = Time for 2 engine revolutions
+- Duty Cycle = Time On ÷ (Time On + Time Off) = Time On ÷ Time Available - Phase-Sequential: Time Available = Time for 1 engine revolution - Time Available = Time for 2 engine revolutions • Full-Sequential:

-• TOG, IOT, and the Raw Fuel Curve
+UAP, POT, and the Raw Fuel Curve

-The TECgt software establishes a raw fuel curve for the engine with two numbers: Time on for one Gama TOG (a.k.a.: User Adjustable Pulse Width UAP) and Injector Offset Time IOT (a.k.a.: Injector Offset Time).
-The TOG sets the slope of the fuel curve (related to MAP load), while the IOT offsets the curve up or down.
+The TEC^3 software establishes a raw fuel curve for the engine with two numbers: User Adjustable Pulse Width (UAP) and Pulse Width Offset Time (POT).
+The UAP sets the slope of the fuel curve (related to MAP load), while the POT offsets the curve up or down.
 These two numbers work in much the same way as the main jet and metering rod on a carburetor.
-That is, the TOG has a large effect on the high-load injector pulsewidths, while the IOT has a large effect on the light-load injector pulsewidths.
-TOG dynamically manipulates the raw fuel curve as a function of load, while IOT adds or subtracts a fixed pulse width to the raw fuel curve for all load points.
-See Figures D.4.1-5 for graphical representations of the TOG and IOT correlation.
-The following equation is used to determine the injector pulse width as a function of MAP Voltage, TOG, and IOT:
+That is, the UAP has a large effect on the high-load injector pulsewidths, while the POT has a large effect on the light-load injector pulsewidths.
+UAP dynamically manipulates the raw fuel curve as a function of load, while POT adds or subtracts a fixed pulse width to the raw fuel curve for all load points.
+See Figures D.4 1-5 for graphical representations of the UAP and POT correlation.
+The following equation is used to determine the injector pulse width as a function of MAP Voltage, UAP, and POT:

-Pulse Width = $[(MAP \ Voltage \div 5) \times TOG] + IOT$
+Pulse Width = [(MAP Voltage ÷ 5) × UAP] + POT